selvesandev/gitcmd-nt/README.md

 ### FETCH

-Fetching allows us to download changes from a remote repo to local repository but those changes will not be integrated to our local files.
+Fetching allows us to download changes from a remote repo to local(remote-tracking) repository but those changes will not be integrated to our local files (current HEAD).
 It lets you see what others have been working on, without having to merge those changes.
+Safe to do anytime.

 ```terminal
 git fetch origin // will fetch all the remote changes but will not change our files.